Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 • Wash their toys, bedding and bowls regularly to stop germs from spreading.

-Never give your pet over-the-counter medications without talking to your vet first as they may do more harm than good.
+Never give your pet over-the-counter medications without talking to your vet first, as they may do more harm than good.

 Getting some fresh air can be beneficial when feeling under the weather.
-Continue to walk your dog if they seem up to it, but make sure it’s just a short quiet walk.
+Continue to walk your dog if they seem up to it, but make sure it’s just a short, quiet walk.
 Strenuous exercise will put extra strain on their respiratory tract, which will already be inflamed.
 For some dogs, spending some time in the garden will be enough.

 What is Kennel Cough?

 Kennel cough is treatable, and most dogs recover well, but puppies and dogs with low immune systems are at risk of more serious complications.
-The most distinctive symptom of kennel cough is a dry, harsh cough that sounds similar to a goose honking.
-Sneezing, a runny nose, lethargy, loss of appetite, a low fever are other symptoms.

 To prevent your dog from getting kennel cough, avoid any dog that you know to be contagious and make sure they’re up to date with their kennel cough booster vaccination, especially if visiting somewhere like a kennel.